scott-mescudi/stegano/README.md

 	// - Minimum bit depth for embedding.
 	// - PNG output format by default.
 	// - Optional compression enabled.
+    //
+    // This and all functions except the 'atDepth' functions embed up to and encluding the index
+	// For example, if embedding at depth 3:
+	// - A binary value of 0x11111111 will become 0x11110000.
 	err = embedder.EncodeAndSave(coverFile, []byte("Hello, World!"), stegano.MinBitDepth, stegano.DefaultpngOutputFile, true)
 	if err != nil {
 		log.Fatalln(err)